Does technology improve your mental health?

 Each contribution is pre-recorded, and submissions can be received in English or Welsh.

 During the event itself, submissions will be broadcast and there will be contributions from prominent popular figures to support the broadcast.
 The debate will be chaired by a Consultant Child and Adolescent Psychiatrist, alongside a panel of judges.

-We are asking that all submission are received by Wednesday 9 June.
 We ask that schools register interest early to avoid disappointment.

 To accompany the debate on the motion ‘Does technology improve your mental health?’, we are also delighted to offer three parallel competitions for art, poetry and essay writing.